 I love the tax plan.

-Um I have a friend, I'm sure you've read his book, Larry Cudlow, and he's he chronicles the success of the Kennedy tax cuts and the Reagan tax cuts.
+I'm sure you've read his book, Larry Kudlow, and he chronicles the success of the Kennedy tax cuts and the Reagan tax cuts.

-And you know, I could tell you Reagan went from seventy to twenty-eight percent in the top marginal rate, twenty-one million new jobs created, and and we doubled revenues to the government, and there's still a mentality and a mindset that you gotta tax people or else you're not gonna have any money.
+And, you know, I could tell you Reagan went from 70 to 28 percent in the top marginal rate, 21 million new jobs created, and we doubled revenues to the government.

-We want the growth of the United States.
+We want the growth in the United States.

-We want to leave Frog America from we're nearly dead last among our global competitors into that top lead pack and keep us there.
+We want to leave Prague America from nearly dead last among our global competitors into that top lead pack and keep us there.

-That is that will, as the president predicted, that'll that'll bring those jobs, those research facilities, the manufacturing plants back to America.
+That will, as the president predicted, that'll bring those jobs, those research facilities, the manufacturing plants back to America.

-And and all of that, you know, is incredibly important unless this country wants to settle this mess of the tax code in this slow growth economy where no one can really get ahead.
+And all of that, you know, is incredibly important unless this country wants to settle this mess of tax code in this slow growth economy where no one can really get ahead.

 That's the thing.